Lexington Marijuana Crimes Lawyer

 - Class B felony charges: Between 10 and 20 years in prison and between $1,000 and $10,000 in fines

 It’s also important to consider the stigma of a felony conviction.
 Potential landlords and employers often ask whether you’ve been convicted of a felony.
 You’ll have to disclose your felony conviction well after you’ve served your punishment.

-What Defenses Can Be Raised if I’m Accused of a Marijuana Crime?
+What Defenses Can Be Raised If You’re Accused Of A Marijuana Crime?

-Did the police use statements you made after arrest to their advantage?
+- Miranda violations: Did the police use statements you made after your arrest to their advantage?
 If they failed to properly advise you of your right to remain silent and contact an attorney, any statements you made can be excluded from your case.

-If your facing drug charges, you need a criminal defense attorney who understands the Kentucky legal system inside and out.
-An experienced Lexington marijuana crimes lawyer at Oakley & Oakley, LLC can help you get your life back on track.
-Your first consultation is free of charge, so call today to schedule yours.
+If you’re facing drug charges, you need a criminal defense attorney who understands the Kentucky legal system inside and out.
+At Oakley & Oakley, LLC, I can help you get your life back on track.
+Your first consultation is free of charge, so call today to schedule it.